aduros/flambe/README.md

 Flambe
 ======

-Flambe will be an engine for cross-platform multiplayer games.
+Flambe will be an engine and asset pipeline for cross-platform multiplayer games.

 Written in haXe, games are compiled to Flash and mobile (Android and iOS via Amity).